Full MA experience listed here

 In April, I finally got a new job, necessitating a move to Leamington Spa.
 That meant training at Gracie Barra Birmingham, the place I'd originally meant to join way back in 2006.
 So, in a sense I'd come full circle.
 Like Kev's club, GB Brum was also really friendly, and like RGA HQ, there was a broad range of size, age, skill and a few women on the mat.
 I was particularly impressed by Norbi, who was not only a top notch instructor, but incredibly generous and welcoming.
 Definitely somewhere I would recommend.

 I left that job a few months later, just as GB Brum moved to a new city centre location.
 Returning home, I was back training at Kev's club in High Wycombe, later moving to his Aylesbury location.
-My eventual goal was to move down to Bristol, so I could live with my girlfriend.
-Handily, Nicolai 'Geeza' Holt opened up Gracie Barra Bristol in late 2010, so I took the opportunity to occasionally drop in while visiting my gf.
+My eventual goal was to move down to Bristol, so I could live with my friend.
+Handily, Nicolai 'Geeza' Holt opened up Gracie Barra Bristol in late 2010, so I took the opportunity to occasionally drop in while visiting a friend.
 As I had moved to paying £50 for a block of seven lessons rather than a monthly fee at High Wycombe, that made sense (especially as Geeza didn't charge much for the initial months after GB Bristol's opening).

 On 6th March 2011, Roger Gracie came up to do a seminar at RGA Bucks.
 I was one of seven people to get promoted to purple belt.
 It is a heavy belt, but while Roger is the one who tied it around my waist, he was of course acting on Kev's judgement.
 That meant I felt less nervous about it than I would have done if anybody else had given me the belt.
 I have a lot of respect for Kev, and he has also observed my game for a long time now, including numerous rolls with me.
 I knew I would not be completely comfortable with it for a long while, but then I felt the same way when I got my blue.